pm67nz/hpc_training/_lessons/003-software_available.md

 ### Modules

 Most software packages installed on FitzRoy will be available on Kupe (HPC3) using [Lmod](https://lmod.readthedocs.io/en/latest/) modules.
-Using Lmod is largely the same as using the traditional environment modules, but Lmod has a few additional tricks.
+Using Lmod is largely the same as using the traditional environment modules but Lmod has a few additional tricks.

 Although the software stacks are still being built, a preliminary version of the NIWA software stack can be loaded using
 ```